andersonscreekps/andersonscreekps-website/content/events/2022/05/school-cross-country.md

 _schema: default
 date: 2022-05-04T00:00:00+10:00
 title: School cross country
-content: '&nbsp;'
+content: >-
+  The school cross country will be held on Wednesday May 4.
+All classes will be walking to the Warrandyte Reserve departing school at 11:30am.
+Cross country will start at midday.
 ---

 The school cross country will be held on Wednesday May 4.
 All classes will be walking to the Warrandyte Reserve departing school at 11:30am.
-Cross country with start at midday.
+Cross country will start at midday.

 * 12:00 age 12/13 boys then girls
 * 12:30 age 10 boys then girls